Corporal Kate: Production

 Although not directly an aviation film, Corporal Kate featured a number of stunt pilots, including Frank Clarke and Leo Nomis flying a Standard L 6 and Thomas-Morse aircraft.

 Reception

 Film reviewer Hal Erickson, in his review of Corporal Kate, noted, the girls "...encounter all manner of merry misadventures.
 Things get serious, however, when both Kate and Becky fall in love with the same doughboy, Private Jackson (Kenneth Thompson).
 This romantic triangle is rather bluntly resolved when tragedy strikes on the battlefield."
+However, while the depiction of the relationship between the two women in a war zone is to be commended, modern viewers may be less comfortable with the many scenes featuring overt sexual harassment by the male lead.

-Preservation status
+Preservation

 Corporal Kate is preserved in the Library of Congress collection and UCLA Film and Television Archive.